ddysher/ml-notes/cloud-core/istio/istio.md

 kube-system   kube-dns        10.0.0.10    <none>        53/UDP,53/TCP                 5m        k8s-app=kube-dns
 ```

+## Components

 **Component details**

 `istio-pilot` contains two containers: one started with `pilot apiserver`, the other started with
 `pilot discovery`.
-The apiserver process exposes endpoints to CRUD istio config (as kubernetes tpr).
+The apiserver process exposes endpoints to CRUD istio config (as kubernetes TPR).
 The discovery process implements envoy's SDS, CDS and RDS, which can be seen as propagating kubernetes
 information to all envoy proxies.
 As we can see below, envoy proxies configure istio-pilot as its
 source of discovery.